top of page

 INTRODUCTION

-After the creation of the Gods, Thuror, in conjunction with the High Council of the Gods, decided to create servants with great powers for the crafting of what would later be called Sacred Weapons and Magic Weapons.
-In reality, there wasn't much difference between the weapons that were made.
-The distinction that was established was related to whom the weapons were made for.
-If they were made for the gods, they were called Sacred Weapons.
-When made for humans, they were named Magic Weapons.
+After the creation of the Gods, Thuror, alongside the High Council of the Gods, decided to create servants with great powers to forge what would later become known as the Sacred Weapons and the Magic Weapons.
+In truth, there was not much difference between the weapons that were crafted.
+The distinction lay in who they were made for.
+If crafted for the gods, they were called Sacred Weapons.
+When made for men, they were named Magic Weapons.
 In terms of power, there was no difference.
-Thus, the "Five Craftsmen of the Gods" were created: Morlok, Novax, Jolur, Airfax, and Kaur.
+Thus, the “Five Artisans of the Gods” were created: Morlok, Novax, Jolur, Airfax, and Kaur.

 MASTER MORLOCK